She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 Mariana resisted before accepting.

-Not because she didn’t want the money.
+Not because she didn’t want the work.

 Because she did.

-Wanting it made her suspicious.
+And wanting it made her suspicious.

 So she said yes.

-They had started saying, “Augusto’s here.”
+They said, “Augusto’s here.”

 She looked up.